 RapidIO.org, a non-profit corporation controlled by its members, directs the future development and drives the adoption of RapidIO.
 Members of RapidIO.org have access to and participate in the development RapidIO interconnect architecture specifications, reference designs and bus functional models.

-ARM, Freescale Semiconductor, IDT, and Texas Instruments, comprise the RapidIO.org Steering Committee.
+ARM, Huawei, IDT and Texas Instruments comprise the RapidIO.org Steering Committee.